Steven-Minuk/UT_Austin_MSITM/README.md

 In the 'SQL' folder, there are 'Higher than 75 Marks', 'Top Earners', 'Average Population of Each Continent', and 'Top Competitors'.

 In terms of programming challenges, I used Python because these challenges do not involve much data type struggle and I am familiar with Python.
+In the Programming folder, you can see four Python files with the name of the challenge.
+Each file involves the answer and test case for the challenge.

 In terms of SQL challenges, I used MySQL because I am familiar with MySQL than other SQL languages.
 To create perfect implementable file, I got all the data from the HackerRank and made CSV file for importing, so you could see CSV file for each table.